Find Affordable College Courses

 90 Yearly Graduations

-University of California - Santa Barbara is the 10th most popular school in the nation for students seeking a master's degree in natural resources and conservation.
+University of California - Santa Barbara comes in at #10 on our list of the most popular colleges offering master's degrees in natural resources & conservation.
 Roughly 26,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 90 people received their master's degree in natural resources and conservation from UCSB.
-About 60% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 90 people received their master's degree in natural resources & conservation from UCSB.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+University of California - Santa Barbara natural resources & conservation graduates who receive their master's degree go on to jobs earning a median salary of $54,909.

 #11